Best Day Trip from Cartagena: Palenque de San Basilio

 Viktor was a great guide who conveyed his passion for Palenque.
 We got to speak with a few of the locals through Viktor, and it was a great introduction to the village and to the people.

-I have read that visitors can take dance classes, drumming lessons, and learn from a local herbalist, and think it might be interesting to go during the drum festival to learn more about this amazing little village.
+I have read that visitors can take dance classes, drumming lessons, and learn from a local herbalist, and I think it might be interesting to go during the drum festival to learn more about this amazing little village.

-I had to do some digging to find this trip and I’m not sure why.
+I had to do some digging to find this trip, and I’m not sure why.
 If you are looking for the best day trip from Cartagena, I highly recommend this one.

 Other Palenque Tours